-The Macquarie Cudgegong EFRG, with NSW OEH and NSW DPI - Fisheries, has provided valuable advice that has informed planning for the management of Commonwealth environmental water in the catchment.
-In recognition of the antecedent conditions, forecast water availability and environmental demands, the EFRG has recommended that:
+The Macquarie Cudgegong EFRG has provided valuable advice that has informed planning for the management of Commonwealth environmental water in the catchment.
+NSW OEH and NSW DPI - Fisheries have provided additional advice in the development of this plan.

+In recognition of the particularly dry antecedent conditions, forecast water availability and environmental demands, the EFRG has advised that: